Summer Volunteer Program 2023

 • Accommodation in Volunteer House/Guest house

-• Volunteering in Delhi and Palampur
+• Volunteering in Delhi and Jaipur

 • Breakfast and meals as specified in the itinerary